bertolinocastro/logbuch/README.md

 **Warning:** Logbuch was only tested at Linux environments (Ubuntu specifically), so if any issues occur on your installation, please let me know.

-__Warning 2:__ Logbuch will append an `eval` command to your user's shell starter script.
+__Warning 2:__ Logbuch will append an `eval` command to your user's shell starter script in order to activate `autocompletion`.
 At this moment, just `.bashrc` is supported.
 After installing, it will work on your next login.

 ### Requirements